 Women’s health services began to be established in Victoria in the late 1980s in response to local women’s networks and health-related activities.
-Women’s Health East, originally called the Outer Eastern Women’s Health Service (OEWHS), was established in 1989, the second regional women’s health organisation in Metropolitan Melbourne after what is now known as Women’s Health West.
+Women’s Health East, originally called the Outer Eastern Women’s Health Service (OEWHS), was established in 1989.

-Today, Victoria is spanned by a series of metropolitan and rural women’s health services, operating autonomously but within a common framework and supported by operational funding through the Victorian Government’s Community and Women’s Health Program.
+Today, Victoria has a series of metropolitan and rural women’s health services, operating autonomously but within a common framework and supported by operational funding through the Victorian Government’s Community and Women’s Health Program.

 The origins of Women’s Health East date back to a meeting held by a number of female teachers in the outer east to share their concerns regarding unsatisfactory experiences with the health industry.
 Out of this, a Women’s Health Day was held at Ferntree Gully Library to highlight the needs and issues in women’s health across the East.